What is Connecting Palo Alto?

 Click here for a video introduction to the four grade crossings that will be discussed at the roundtables.

 Community Workshop #2

 We had more than 100 people attend the Connecting Palo Alto Community Workshop #2 on Sat., Sept.
 16 that included several presentations and lots of small group discussions.
-We’ll be posting more information from the workshop, but below in the "Here's Some Background" section are two presentations on the various grade crossing alternatives, as well as what traffic is predicted to be like in the future.
+We’ll be posting more information from the workshop, but below in the "Here's Some Background" section are a video recording of the workshop, two presentations on the various grade crossing alternatives, and other materials presented at the workshop.